 Cheap thrills, How could I be such a fool, Jelly roll gum drop, You didn't try to call me, "No. No. No.", Stuff up the cracks, Oh, in the sky, If only I could be your love again

 Uncle Meat was the title of both an album and a movie.
 This movie only got completed as a video in 1986, with the music appearing on Ahead of their time.
 The modern harmonies of the Uncle Meat title track sound refreshing till today.
 Next Zappa recorded a fusion album under his own name.
 Hot rats features complex interwoven harmonies, obtained through overdubbing.
 In 1969 he was looking for new directions and disbanded the original Mothers Of Invention overnight.
 The band members were taken by surprise.
 The unreleased material Zappa had in stock appeared on Burnt weeny sandwich and Weasels ripped my flesh.

-Uncle Meat - Ahead of their time: integration
+Ahead of their time: a play

 Hot rats: overdubs